Resident Characteristics

 Chester County has a greater percent of residents with a bachelors degree or higher than other local counties.

-Chester County residents are highly educated; 51 percent of those 18 and older have a bachelor's degree or above.
+Chester County residents are highly educated; 54 percent of those 18 and older have a bachelor's degree or above.
 The educational attainment may correspond with the high income and managerial occupations of residents.

 Figure 15 — Regional Education Attainment

 Chester County has a predominantly white population.
-The percentages of the population that are black or African American are low compared to the Philadelphia-Camden-Wilmington MSA, Pennsylvania, and the US, while the percentages for all other races remain comparable.
+The percentages of the population that are Black or African American are low compared to the Philadelphia-Camden-Wilmington MSA, Pennsylvania, and the US, while the percentages for all other races remain comparable.
 The percentage of the population that is of Hispanic or Latino Origin is lower than for the Philadelphia-Camden-Wilmington MSA and US, but it is comparable with that of Pennsylvania.

 Figure 16 — Race and Hispanic Origin